fjvallarino/monomer/tasks.md

   - Think about using stack resize logic in box
     - Add option to modify size req
   - Add maxLines config option to label
+  - Check Fixed+Flex sum/max criteria.
+Is a new Fixed+Flex type needed?
+    - Review dialogs after change is in place

 - Pending
   - Add header in all files, indicating license and documenting what the module does